 Upon consolidation, the income statements of foreign subsidiaries with a different functional currency than DKK are translated at the exchange rate at the transaction date or at an average exchange rate for the month, provided this does not give a significantly different picture, and balance sheet items are translated at the exchange rate at the balance sheet date.
-Exchange rate differences arising from the translation of the shareholders' equity of foreign subsidiaries at the balance sheet date and from the translation of income statements from average exchange rates to the exchange rates prevailing at the balance sheet date are recognised directly in equity under a special reserve for exchange rate adjustments.
+Exchange rate differences arising from the translation of the shareholders' equity of foreign subsidiaries at the beginning of the year to the exchange rates prevailing at the balance sheet date and from the translation of income statements from average exchange rates to the exchange rates prevailing at the balance sheet date are recognised directly in equity under a special reserve for exchange rate adjustments.